Many organisational leaders spend much time trying to predict the future in order to prepare for it.

 The teams that are most prepared for uncertainty are those who are not thrown off by change, and who are comfortable with risk.

-This article from BSR says it very well: “Market turbulence did not begin with the fall of Lehman Brothers, and it will not end when the global economy recovers…In a world of constant change, turbulence will continue to increase.
+In How Companies Can Build a Resilient Culture, BSR says it very well: “Market turbulence did not begin with the fall of Lehman Brothers, and it will not end when the global economy recovers…In a world of constant change, turbulence will continue to increase.
 All this uncertainty poses a tremendous challenge on organizations.
 To respond effectively, leaders must build agility into the fabric of their organization.”

 People are the key to your ability to respond to disruption.
 And it starts with leaders.